xuefeng-zhu5/RGBD1K/README.md

 The RGBD1K dataset is available on Baidu Cloud Disk.
 The download link is: https://pan.baidu.com/s/1wPGWlGo5RzOHUVc_SiQCGg, and the code is: un0h.
 To facilitate downloading, only the labeled RGB-D frames have been uploaded.
 The unlabelled RGB-D frames will be released soon.

-The RGBD1K dataset will be publicly available on Google Drive soon.
+The RGBD1K dataset is publicly available on [Google Drive](https://drive.google.com/drive/folders/1Z2PnWEgdZG0KVI2MX5chWddNlbuuEug3?usp=share_link) now.

 ## Publication
 ### [Download the Paper](https://arxiv.org/pdf/2208.09787.pdf)